 Top 10 Challenges Healthcare Companies Face Today

 We live in a time when previous technologies have reached their peak and new technologies are on the verge to make a drastic impact on our lives.
-It seems Peter Thiel can get his fly cars very soon.
+It seems Peter Thiel can get his flying cars very soon.

 Well, the co-founder of PayPal, Thiel has valid concerns regarding decelerating technological innovations, ignorance to the world of things, and lack of government regulations, the recent developments in technology seem to efficiently address his concerns.

 The new economy empowered by emerging technologies have changed the market landscape and no industry is untouched by this change.

 Since healthcare is one of the most sensitive industries that is directly connected to us in almost all possible ways, emotionally, physically, mentally, and financially; the impact of the new economy and technology in healthcare requires immediate attention to address the challenge they bring.

 If we take a look at the challenges faced by healthcare companies today, we will find that the concerns Peter Thiel had 7 years back were reasonable.
 The only difference is that now we are more empowered to resolve those challenges.
 Not all, but definitely the most of them.